-- All specified notice requirements have been timely issued. - The required notices have been issued to the correct parties. - Any and all claim details are provided in the exact format required including good faith estimates of the claim, even if difficult to ascertain or subject to change.
+- All specified notice requirements have been timely issued. - The required notices have been issued to the correct parties. - Any and all required claim details are provided in the exact format required including good faith estimates of the claim, even if difficult to ascertain or subject to change.

 The same guidelines apply to final payment applications.
-The contractor or subcontractor must ensure that it has submitted all contractually required close-out documents and information (see Practice Note, Payment Provisions in Construction Contracts: Drafting Strategies: Final Payment).
-Inadvertent waiver of claims can and often does result from a party's failure to meet all close-out requirements, especially where the contract is with a governmental entity.
+The contractor or subcontractor must ensure that it has submitted all contractually-required close-out documents and information (see Practice Note, Payment Provisions in Construction Contracts: Drafting Strategies, Final Payment (http://us.practicallaw.com/1-568-1506)).
+Inadvertent waiver of claims can and often do result from a party's failure to meet all close-out requirements, especially where the contract is with a governmental entity.